5 Best Lizard Repellents (That Actually Work)

 lizard repellent reviewsThis long-lasting lizard deterrent uses all-natural ingredients compressed in easy-to-use granules.
 When spread, it produces an odor that lizards find offensive.
 As with the other repellents on this list, this lizard blocker is biodegradable and non-toxic.

 The odor of this repellent is quite strong and seems to have a different offending smell for different users.
-Unfortunately, the odor seems to be better at repelling humans and attracting flies, so you may wish to use with a spray to diffuse it a bit.
+A common saying is that it seems to be better at repelling humans and attracting flies.
+We haven’t been able to confirm this in our tests, but the smell is definitely not pleasant.

 Want to Let the Pros Handle It?